Veronica Prasad-Woodcock BA(Hons) MBACP(Accred)

 I work with Adults aged 18 and up.

 The prospect of attending counselling may feel daunting for many reasons.
 Finding the right Counsellor is a very important first step.
-An initial session of 30 minutes charged at £20 will give us both an opportunity to see if we can work together.
-There is no obligation to continue and I would encourage you to think about whether you feel comfortable enough to work with me.
+I offer as an option an initial session of 30 minutes charged at £20 for those clients that are feeling a bit uncertain about engaging in therapy either with a new Counsellor or for the first time.

 I also offer a student rate of £35 for a session of 50 minutes.